psycopg/psycopg2/doc/src/cursor.rst

         Call a stored database procedure with the given name.
 The sequence of parameters must contain one entry for each argument that the procedure expects.
-The result of the call is returned as modified copy of the input sequence.
-Input parameters are left untouched, output and input/output parameters replaced with possibly new values.
+Overloaded procedures are supported.
+Named parameters can be used with a PostgreSQL 9.0+ client by supplying the sequence of parameters as a Dict.

+        This function is, at present, not DBAPI-compliant.
+The return value is supposed to consist of the sequence of parameters with modified output and input/output parameters.
+In future versions, the DBAPI-compliant return value may be implemented, but for now the function returns None.

-        The procedure may also provide a result set as output.
-This must then be made available through the standard |fetch*|_ methods.
+        The procedure may provide a result set as output.
+This is then made available through the standard |fetch*|_ methods.

     .. method:: mogrify(operation [, parameters])